Last update Nov. 5, 2024

 Fenspiride Hydrochloride

-Since the last update we have not found published data on its excretion in breastmilk.
+At the date of last update we did not find published data on its excretion in breast milk.

-Its possible adverse effects are mild and not very frequent (Medana 2015).
+Its possible adverse effects are mild and not very frequent.
+(Medana 2015)

-This product has been little studied in humans, with very few bibliographical references and is sold in very few countries.
+Authorized pediatric use from two years of age.
+Product little studied in humans, with very few bibliographic references and marketed in very few countries.

 Alternatives